11) Maintain client privacy and confidentiality subject to health privacy legislation as it relates to midwifery and so inform the client.

-- Midwives shall maintain their own well-being and remain fit to practice.
+13) Maintain their own well-being and remain fit to practice.

-- Midwives shall interact professionally, collaboratively, respectfully and honestly with the people with whom they work and practice.
+14) Interact professionally, collaboratively, respectfully and honestly with the people with whom they work and practice.

-- Midwives shall make known to the appropriate person or authority the practice of a colleague that appears not to maintain standards of practice in their profession.
+15) Make known to the appropriate person or authority the practice of a colleague that appears not to maintain standards of practice in their profession.

-- Midwives shall provide the best possible care within the midwifery scope of practice in all circumstances.
+16) Provide the best possible care within the midwifery scope of practice in all circumstances.
 When a midwife is unable to provide care, the midwife shall make all reasonable attempts to find alternative care for the client.

 17) Not accept any gift, favour or hospitality for a professional endorsement of a commercial product for participation as a registrant at continuing education events.